taylordotfish/librecaptcha/README.rst

 **Note:** Even when all challenges are completed and a token is obtained, the token may still be rejected when used.
 If this happens, simply try again.
 Waiting a while may also help.
+Unfortunately, you may have to try many times—perhaps even ten.

 What’s new